GPII/universal/testData/preferences/sublime_preferences.md

-# Sublime Text vesion 3: Preference Sets
+# Sublime Text version 3: Preference Sets

 The following preference sets are used for testing and demonstrating the integration of Sublime Text (version 3):